Unauthorised Impairment Of Electronic Communication (Commonwealth)

 - Did another person force you to send the communication?

-The court may impose a maximum penalty of 10 years imprisonment for this charge.
-It is a very serious offence that would be heard in one of the higher courts.
+The court may impose a maximum penalty of 10 years imprisonment for Unauthorised Impairment Of Electronic Communication (Commonwealth) (s477.3 of the Commonwealth Criminal Code 1995).